Equinox89x/Minigin-Galaga/README.md

 # Use

 Download the latest release of this project and compile/run the "Galaga" project in the solution in visual studio.
+Before launching the game, make sure to set Galaga as the startup project.